seflless/arbitrary/README.md

 # Overview
 <a href="https://travis-ci.org/francoislaberge/arbitrary"><img src="https://api.travis-ci.org/francoislaberge/arbitrary.svg" alt="Build Status"></a>

-A deterministic and reversible random number generator.
+A forward and backwards deterministic random number generator.

 I started this project to explore simulations that can be run forwards and backwards, but I never ended up building anything sophisticated.

 Irregardless, it's still useful for generative art and random behavior in games.

 [See Demos](https://seflless.github.io/arbitrary/examples/tests.html)